 where $\mathbf{x}_{GW,n}'$ is $n$-th counterfactual example stored in rows of $\mathbf{X}_{GW}'=[\mathbf{x}_{GW,1}',\dots, \mathbf{x}_{GW,N}']^{\mathrm{T}}$ and $\delta$ is the density threshold defined by the user depending on the desired level of plausibility.

 Various approaches, like Kernel Density Estimation (KDE) or Gaussian Mixture Model (GMM) can be used to model conditional density function $p(\mathbf{x}_{GW,n}'|y')$.
-In this work, we follow \cite{wielopolski2024probabilistically} and use a conditional normalizing flow model \citep{rezende2015variational} to estimate the density.
+In this work, we follow~\cite{wielopolski2024probabilistically} and use a conditional normalizing flow model~\cite{rezende2015variational} to estimate the density.
 Compared to standard methods, like KDE or GMM, normalizing flows do not assume a particular parametrized form of density function and can be successively applied for high-dimensional data.
-Compared to other generative models, normalizing flows enables the calculation of density function directly using the change of variable formula and can be trained via direct negative log-likelihood (NLL) optimization.
+Compared to other generative models, normalizing flows enable the calculation of density function directly using the change of variable formula and can be trained via direct negative log-likelihood (NLL) optimization.
+To ensure usability across datasets of varying dimensionality, we convert log-likelihood values to bits per dimension (BPD)~\cite{PapamakariosMP17}:

 A detailed description of how to model and train normalizing flows is provided in Appendix \ref{appendix:flows}.
 Having the trained discriminative model $p_d(y'|\mathbf{x}_{GW,n}')$ and generative normalizing flow $p(\mathbf{x}_{GW,n}'|y')$ the set of conterfacuals $\mathbf{X}_{GW}'$ is estimated using a standard gradient-based approach.